 Echinacea Benefits

+Echinacea should be of particular interest during the cold and flu season when you are exposed to these illnesses on a regular basis.
+When used correctly it is the closest thing to a cure for the common cold.
 Echinacea stimulates the overall activity of the cells responsible for fighting all kinds of infection.
 Unlike antibiotics, which directly attack bacteria, echinacea makes our own immune cells more efficient at attacking bacteria, viruses and abnormal cells, including cancer cells.
-It increases the number and activity of immune system cells including anti-tumor cells, promotes T-cell activation, stimulates new tissue growth for wound healing and reduces inflammation in arthritis and inflammatory skin conditions.
+It increases the number and activity of immune system cells including anti-tumor cells, promotes T-cell activation, stimulates new tissue growth for wound healing and reduces inflammation in arthritis and inflammatory skin conditions. |

 The most consistently proven effect of echinacea is in stimulating phagocytosis (the consumption of invading organisms by white blood cells and lymphocytes).
 Extracts of echinacea can increase phagocytosis by 20-40%.